surniaulula/wpsso-rrssb/README.md

 <h3>WPSSO (Core Plugin) Prerequisite</h3>

-<p>WPSSO Ridiculously Responsive Social Sharing Buttons is an extension for the WPSSO (Core Plugin) &mdash; which creates complete and accurate meta tags and Schema markup from your content for social sharing, social media, search / SEO and rich cards.</p>
+<p>WPSSO Ridiculously Responsive Social Sharing Buttons is an extension for the WPSSO (Core Plugin) &mdash; which provides complete and accurate meta tags and Schema markup from your content for social sharing, social media, search / SEO and rich cards.</p>

 <p>The WPSSO RRSSB Free extension works with either the Free or Pro version of WPSSO (Core Plugin).</p>